Portafilters guide for espresso fans

 What's all the fuss about tamping?
 Well, evenly compressed coffee creates resistance, so the water has to work hard to get through.
 The pressure created pulls the precious oils from the grounds, giving us that intense, authentic espresso taste.

-If you’re drinking a pure espresso, you’ll probably opt for a single basket.
+If you’re drinking a pure espresso, you’ll probably opt for one shot.

-If you fancy a cappuccino or a latte, they are made with either a single or sometimes a double shot, topped with steamed milk and milk foam.
-The flat white is traditionally made with a double shot, so go for the double shot basket.
+If you fancy a cappuccino or a latte, they are made with either one or sometimes two shots, topped with steamed milk and milk foam.
+The flat white is traditionally made with a double shot, so go for a two-shot basket.

 Should I choose a double or single wall portafilter basket?